vonMeyennLab/nf_qc/README.md

 - Option to pass the option --bisulfite to FastQ Screen.
 `--bisulfite`

-## Sequencing type optional parameters
+## Sequencing method optional parameters

-- Option to choose the sequencing type.
-This will change the default parameters.
+- Option to choose the sequencing method.
+This will adapt the default parameters to the method.
     ``` bash
     # PBAT
-    --seqtype PBAT
+    --seq_method PBAT

     # RRBS
-    --seqtype RRBS
+    --seq_method RRBS

     # Single-cell
-    --seqtype Single-cell
+    --seq_method Single-cell
     ```

-The default parameters for each sequencing type.
+The default parameters for each sequencing method.

 PBAT:
 >fastq_screen_args='--bisulfite'<br>